 - Classical Yoga Philosophies and Practices*

-- The Eastern & Western Paradigms of Emotional Well-being
+- Eastern and Western Paradigms of Emotional Wellbeing*

 - A Trauma Informed Approach to Yoga Teaching*

 - Mindfulness Based Stress Reduction (MBSR) for Chronic Pain*